gravitonian/brutor-sdk/docs/generating-activiti-extension-project.md

 This uses the *runner/docker-compose/docker-compose.yml* file to start up the whole Alfresco environment with APS, ElasticSearch, and PostgreSQL.

 The Activiti App should now be accessible on the http://localhost:9080/activiti-app URL.
+Login with admin@app.activiti.com/admin (Note.
+You need to install a license to use APS, see below)

 ## Apply APS Enterprise License
 The APS server is running as an Enterprise Edition, so you must apply a license to use it.